Preventing Falls within the Workplace to Keep Your Employees Safe

 There are often places within facilities where the flooring is uneven.
 Whether it is bumpy, it goes up or down slightly or there are other issues, these can all cause people to fall.
 Whenever the floor is uneven, it should be clearly marked so people know to take extra care.

-Many companies take floor marking tape (which you can find here) or shapes and put them down over the areas that are uneven.
+Many companies take floor marking tape or shapes and put them down over the areas that are uneven.
 Others will use safety signs that are placed on the walls or doors that lead to the area.
 If you have any type of unevenness in your facility, make sure to take a close look at it and decide what the best way to alert people to the situation would be.

 Of course, if it is practical, the best option is to take the time to even out the floor.
 While this isn’t always possible, it should be done if it is.
 This will help to entirely eliminate the issue, rather than just alerting people to it through markings.

 Workplace Organization Guide: Learn simple strategies for long-term success

 When your workplace is cluttered, processes aren’t as efficient as they could be.
 This free Quick Guide to an Organized Workplace covers simple tools and strategies you can use to keep workbenches, storage areas, work cells, and other locations organized